 Because of time constraints with such a large class, it is recommended that you dispute any grade via e-mail.
 Please wait 24 hours after receiving a grade before disputing it.
-This will allow you time to read and process any comments made by the instructor or TA.
+This will allow you time to read and process any comments made by the instructor.
 If you do have a dispute after this time, please let us know within 7 days of receiving the grade.
 Otherwise, the grade will automatically stand as it is.
 Grades on Moodle:

 Please keep a check on your posted grades throughout the semester and let me know immediately if there has been an error in grading.
 You MUST notify us of a grading error within 2 weeks of the grade being posted to Moodle.
 Otherwise, the grade in question will remain as it appears.
 We will not go back and try to locate an assignment from 2 months earlier.
 E-Mail:

 If you e-mail me with a question about an assignment or any other question concerning the class, please allow at least 24 hours for a reply.
 If you e-mail me the night before an assignment is due, there is no guarantee I will read and respond to your e-mail before class time.
 There is also no guarantee that I will check my e-mail over the weekend.
 If you have an assignment due on Monday, please do not wait until Saturday or Sunday to e-mail me with questions.
 Extra Credit Opportunities:

 There may be a few opportunities for extra credit work, but there is no guarantee.
-If an extra credit opportunity does arise, it will be announced in class and must be completed by the specified deadline.
+If an extra credit opportunity does arise, it will be announced in class (and on moodle).
+The assignment must be completed by the specified deadline.
 You must turn in all the required parts (such as a ticket stub and/or brief paper) to receive credit.
 Please be aware that extra credit work will always consist of attending an outside-of-class event.
 Most of these opportunities will likely have an admission cost.
 Extra credit opportunities will be worth 10 bonus points each at the end of the semester.
+Extra credit is Extra ---- you are not required to do the extra credit.
+If you cannot go to an event, DO NOT ASK FOR AN ALTERNATIVE ASSIGNMENT.
 Course Assignments and Point Values